willow385/ncndi/readme.txt

     ast_utils.py: Contains classes representing various subtypes
                   of the ASTNode class (which in turn models nodes of the abstract syntax tree).
-Also contains various "eval_" functions for evaluating the
-                  meaning of different language constructs
-                  expressed as abstract syntax tree nodes.

     lexer.py: Contains the Lexer class, which scans through text to produce tokens.